 There are two types of innertube valve: Presta and Schrader.
 Schrader is a bit fatter and needs bigger hole in the wheel rim.
 So wheels are made for one type of valve and you need to buy innertubes with the correct type.
 Some older bike wheels have the Woods valve (known in the USA as the Dunlop valve).
 Woods innertubes can be replaced with Schrader ones, since the valves are the same diameter.

-Single speed wheels are undished, with a screw thread to take a (BMX type) freewheel sprocket.
+Single speed wheels can be symmetrical rather than dished, which makes a stronger wheel.
+They have a screw thread to take a (BMX type) freewheel sprocket.
 Read more about single speed.

 If you are replacing a wheel on a bike you need to replace it with one of the same type.
 If it is a derailleur wheel, it needs to have the same number of sprockets.
 There are two basic types of multi-speed rear wheel: a derailleur rear wheel has cluster of sprockets at the hub; a hub gear wheel has a fatter hub and usually only one sprocket.